SLIIT-HCI/marking-scripts/README.md

 # marking-scripts

 Scripts to make marking easier and faster at SLIIT.
-From this repository, you can find all Python Scripts named as Cleanup Codes and in this README file all explanations and Video Guides are given.
-You can use them for pre-processing student submissions before marking, which will save your time.
+From this repository, you can find all Python Scripts named as Cleanup Codes.
+This README file and Video Guides are given for explanations.
+You can use the scripts for pre-processing student submissions before marking, which will save your time.
 Happy Marking!

 ### Prerequisites